If you can make a highball,

 meaning ice, one mixer, and one alcohol, then craft cocktails are only steps away.
 As always, it’s all about the details.
 We’ll take you through the three key components to mixing up a perfect drink at home.

 Quality cocktail bars have ice programs where they strive to achieve the perfect ice for each cocktail.
 Knowing how ice changes a beverage as it melts is part of the bartender’s skill.
 You need not go to that extreme, but these two ice cube trays will help you achieve the most common two ice shapes for craft cocktails (big square and big round).
 One big piece melts slower, and thus dilutes more slowly.

-These are the ingredients front and center in your house-made cocktail because there is more mixer in most home cocktails than anything else.
-If you start with interesting mixers you get interesting drinks.
-And once you get the basics, many of the following can be used in combo for more mix-n-match deliciousness from your own bar cart.
+These are typically the ingredients front and center in your at-home cocktail.
+If you start with interesting mixers, you get interesting drinks.
+Once you get the basics, many of the following can be used in combination to really mix things up.

 Jack Rudy Cocktail Co.
 Small Batch Tonic.

 It’s become a modern classic.
 You’ll see it on many professional bars, so make sure and add it to yours.

 Otherwise known as drinking vinegars, shrubs add a refreshing complexity to a drink.
 Shrub Drinks out of Texas makes a great variety, including Pear Ginger and Prickly Pear.
 Our favorite was the Strawberry, Balsamic, and Black Pepper for a fresh take on a strawberry cocktail.

 Use alone or with club soda: We suggest Lemon Cherry Echinacea from Blue Blaze Soda and Syrup Co.
 It’s a crowd-pleaser that plays well with gin, tequila, and even bourbon.